valanm22/documentation/learn/getting_started/quick_start.md

 <CodeSamples id="getting_started_add_documents_md" />

-Here's an example of the kind of response you should receive after adding documents.
+After adding documents, you should receive a response like this:

 ```json
 {